Liquid Ingress Test Equipment

 Series STC-DBX Standard Models

-Selection note: choose the STC-DBX when your lab wants IPX1 through IPX4 capability in one enclosed chamber rather than separate drip-box and spray-tube stations.
+Configuration note: the STC-DBX combines IPX1 through IPX4 apparatus in one enclosed chamber rather than separate drip-box and spray-tube stations.

 RTA-01 UL Rain Spray Test Apparatus